Elephant in the Room: Sano's Elbow

 Unfortunately, this thing won't go away.
 Asked recently about whether Sano will avoid going under the knife, Terry Ryan expressed what Mike Berardino described as "optimism but not certainty."
 Here's the quote:

 If Sano's elbow keeps barking as he transitions into his workouts over the next month, it'll be tough to imagine that surgery can be avoided.
-We're on the verge of a seven-month period where the 20-year-old will be throwing on a daily basis and the organization can hardly expect him to be playing through constant pain, especially if there's real danger of worsening the condition of the ligament.
+We're on the verge of a seven-month period where the 20-year-old will be throwing on a daily basis, and the organization can hardly expect him to be playing through constant pain, especially if there's real danger of worsening the condition of the ligament.

 On the bright side, Tommy John surgery is significantly less serious for a position player than it is for a pitcher.
 Whereas the timeline for a hurler to return to full strength is generally between 12 and 14 months, many position players are able to return to the field in 6-8 months.

-Still, that would obviously mean Sano would miss a majority -- if not all -- of the 2014 season, which would be a huge bummer considering that he stands a pretty good chance of breaking into the majors this year if healthy, following a dominant 2013 campaign in the minors.
+Still, that would obviously mean that Sano would miss a majority -- if not all -- of the 2014 season, which would be a huge bummer considering that he stands a pretty good chance of breaking into the majors this year if healthy, following a dominant 2013 campaign in the minors.

 As the Twins are fully dependent on prospects -- particularly the "Big Three" of Sano, Byron Buxton and Alex Meyer -- to lead their turnaround, losing one for a significant stretch of time in the prime of his development would be a heartbreaking turn, though sadly not uncharacteristic based on this snakebit franchise's recent history.